 - Develop Pathways for Internships and Workforce Preparation.
 Through the Junior Seminar (and other initiatives) increase student understanding of pathways for internship and workforce preparation for junior students converging from lower division, dual degree program, and transfer admission into core curriculum in their academic programs.

-Nine GSU Faculty and Staff Named Fall 2017 AAC&U Award Recipients
+GSU Faculty and Staff Named 2017-18 AAC&U Award Recipients

 The work of the GSU Equity Campus Planning Team is funded by a grant to develop replicable, equity-focused, campus-based strategies for student success from the Association of American Colleges and Universities.